Flood Advisory issued for San Bernardino by NWS - News Break

 Flood Advisory issued for San Bernardino by NWS

-Effective: 2021-06-24 15:18:00 PDT Expires: 2021-06-24 17:15:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-06-24 13:50:00 PDT Expires: 2021-06-24 14:45:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-In hilly terrain there are hundreds of low water crossings which are potentially dangerous in heavy rain.
-Do not attempt to cross flooded roads.
-Find an alternate route.
-Target Area: San Bernardino FLOOD ADVISORY REMAINS IN EFFECT UNTIL 515 PM PDT THIS AFTERNOON FOR SAN BERNARDINO COUNTY At 318 PM PDT, Thunderstorm activity in the higher terrain east of Kelso continues this afternoon.
-Runoff may continue to impact low water crossings on Kelso-Cima road between Kelso and Cima through the early evening.
-Beware of low water crossings and elevated stream flows.
-Some locations that will experience flooding include Cima and Mid Hills Campground.alerts.weather.gov
+Excessive runoff from heavy rainfall will cause flooding of small creeks and streams, country roads, farmland, and other low lying spots.
+Target Area: San Bernardino FLOOD ADVISORY REMAINS IN EFFECT UNTIL 415 PM PDT THIS AFTERNOON FOR SAN BERNARDINO COUNTY At 205 PM PDT, Doppler radar continued tp indicate heavy rain due to thunderstorms east of Twentynine Palms.
+Minor flooding expected near low water crossings and along Amboy Road.
+Between 0.75 and 1.25 inches of rain have fallen.
+Some locations that will experience flooding include Twentynine Palms Base and Twentynine Palms Airport.alerts.weather.gov